SPro-galaxy/INT2-Group-33/test_candidates.md

 Adding a new Conv layer with 256 filters and another fully connected layer.

 **Results were almost the same as `tc3` but more sporadic, some clear outliers.**

+# tc6
+Adding a new Conv layer with 256 filters and three extra fully connected layers.

+**Failed.**